 2. Notice to Competitors

 2.1.
-Notices to competitors will be posted on the Official Championship Notice Board at the Algies Bay site of the Sandspit Yacht Club.
+Prior to the regatta, notices to competitors will be posted on the RAYC website.
+Notices to competitors will be posted during the regatta on the Official Notice Board at RAYC.

 3. Changes to The Sailing Instructions